Mesbahul-Islam/data-collection/README.md

 Overview
 --------

 This project is a Python-based data collection system that fetches League of Legends match statistics using the Riot Games API.
-It retrieves match data for a specified player, processes the information, and stores it in a local MySQL database.
+It retrieves match data for a specified player provided through a csv file, then spiders out to collect other player's data from all players present in the first 3 matches of the first player.
+Running the script again increments this counter by 3 and upon reaching the end of the match list, the script moves onto the next player in the list provided.
+The script also formats the data for aggregation, and stores it in a local MySQL database.
+This process is automated using Apache Airflow.

 Required Packages
 -----------------